 Understanding Domestic Violence Charges

 Domestic violence charges can result in serious legal consequences, and knowing how to defend against them is very important as it is a very nuanced area of criminal law.
 Domestic violence can take the form of physical, emotional abuse, and sexual abuse.
-Understanding the different types of domestic violence and the consequences is crucial to defend accusations.
-The attorneys at the Law Office of Erin Bradley McAleer are both highly knowledgeable and experienced in defending against domestic violence charges, regardless of form.
+Facing domestic violence charges in Washington can have serious legal consequences.
+Navigating this complex area of criminal law requires a nuanced understanding of local regulations.
+Learn how to effectively defend against domestic violence accusations with insights from the experienced attorneys at the Law Office of Erin Bradley McAleer

 Anything that causes physical, emotional, or sexual harm to an intimate partner or family, or household member can be regarded as domestic violence.
 An intimate partner can include a roommate, girlfriend, boyfriend, husband, wife, or basically anyone that you might be living or having an intimate relationship with.
 It can also include a former intimate partner as well, such as an ex-girlfriend or ex-spouse.

 It can also be a pattern of behavior exhibited by a family member that is controlling, intimidating, or threatening.
 Some common examples include harassment, assault, malicious mischief, sexual assault, and stalking.
 Below are the definitions of some forms of convictions in which domestic violence is prevalent.